-- 1. Students work with their cohort mentor to develop their proposal and get it approved. - 2.
+- 1. Students work with the cohort mentor to develop their Doctoral Project proposal.
+The cohort mentor will approve the final proposal. - 2.
 DM706 Doctoral Project.
 After the proposal is submitted and approved, students will register for the 8-unit doctoral project.
-In addition to tuition, there is a \$300.00 fee which covers two professional style and format reviews and the binding of the doctoral project.
+In addition to tuition, there is a \$300.00 fee, which covers two professional style and format reviews and the binding of the doctoral project.